Mission of the Graduate School

 More than 100 buildings provide housing for the services, instructional and research needs of the University and its students and staff.
 Most academic and service units of the University are located on the main campus in Midtown Detroit, largely bounded by York Street on the north, Woodward Avenue on the east, Forest Avenue on the south and Trumbull Street on the west.
 The major classroom, laboratory, library and other academic buildings are located east of the John C. Lodge Freeway; most of the athletics and recreational facilities are on the west side of the freeway.

 The School of Medicine and its affiliated teaching hospitals and clinics are located a short distance south and east of the main campus in the Detroit Medical Center.
 The Eugene Applebaum College of Pharmacy and Health Sciences is also located on the medical campus.
-Certain smaller instructional and service units are located in other parts of the metropolitan area
+The Mike Ilitch School of Business is located south of main campus in the District Detroit area.
+Certain smaller instructional and service units are located in other parts of the metropolitan area.